emqx/emqx-operator/docs/en_US/getting-started/getting-started.md

 ## Background

-This article was deployed using minikube v1.20.0
+This article was deployed using Minikube v1.20.0

 ## Deployment Operator Controller

-This project can be run inside a kubernetes cluster
+This project can be run inside a Kubernetes cluster

 ### Prepare

-We using [cert manager](https://github.com/jetstack/cert-manager) for provisioning the certificates for the webhook server.
-You can follow [the cert manager documentation](https://cert-manager.io/docs/installation/) to install it.
+We use a [cert-manager](https://github.com/jetstack/cert-manager) for provisioning the certificates for the webhook server.
+You can follow [the cert-manager documentation](https://cert-manager.io/docs/installation/) to install it.

 ### Default static install